Complementing GuardDuty: DNS Exfiltration Detection and Protection in under 60 seconds with AWS DNS Firewall, Athena, Glue, S3, and Lambda

 Protecting from a real redis vulnerability using read-only, distroless and security profiles with containers

-TL;DR; An example of how to protect from a real vulnerability using a combination of read-only, distroless and a security profile in docker.
+After reading a blog post from SysDig on 'Compromising Read-Only Containers with Fileless Malware' By Nicholas Lang, I wanted to explore alternative ways to mitigate the same vulnerability.
+An example of how to protect from a real vulnerability using a combination of read-only, distroless and a security profile in docker.
 The security profile alone would have worked but following defense in depth, it is good practice to apply all three.
-Longer version The driver behind this blog post is two fold.
-The first is that currently I am spending a lot of time (and enjoying it) exploring the different methods available to lock down and secure linux instances and containers.

 Limiting Docker Resources